Effective Leadership Decision Making Requires the Right Context

 Review and communicate progress frequently.

-A caution: it’s important not to get bogged down in perfection or detail.
+A caution: It’s important not to get bogged down in perfection or detail.
 When the stakes and levels of complexity are high, leaders rarely have all the information but will have to be satisfied with “just enough.”

 The challenge is to define the key points of collaboration and to avoid involving too many people at any one stage.
 Beware of letting important decisions get bogged down with too many unnecessary levels of approvals.